LunarLogic/flux-challenge-elm/README.md

 $ cd backend && yarn start
 ```

+## Formatting the Elm code

+`yarn format` formats the code using [elm-format](https://github.com/avh4/elm-format).
+You can set
+up [an editor integration](https://github.com/avh4/elm-format#editor-integration) so that your
+editor is going to run it automatically on save.

 ## Solution

 To view the complete solution to this challenge, start the servers and then go to